-This table describes how Network Service Tiers apply to GCP resources and what type of external IP address must be used.
-GCP has two types of external IP addresses:
+This table describes how Network Service Tiers apply to Google Cloud resources and what type of external IP address must be used.
+Google Cloud has two types of external IP addresses:

 A global external IP address is only available for HTTP(S), TCP Proxy, and SSL Proxy Load Balancing, and it is Premium Tier by definition.
 Global external IP addresses are publicly routable anycast IP addresses.

-A regional external IP address is also a publicly routable IP address, but it's designated for use by GCP resources that fit within a single GCP region.
+A regional external IP address is also a publicly routable IP address, but it's designated for use by Google Cloud resources that fit within a single Google Cloud region.
 Regional external IP addresses are Premium Tier by default; when used with eligible resources, a regional external IP can be Standard Tier.

 |HTTP(S) Load Balancing